Expulsion of Nagorno-Karabakh Armenians: Timeline

 On 19 October, the International Committee of the Red Cross (ICRC) reported that "a small number of people remain in their homes, either by choice or because they were unable to leave by themselves."
 The ICRC has provided food, medical care, communication services, and transportation to remaining residents.

 Armenian support

 To aid in the evacuation, 46 buses, usually designated for public transport in Yerevan, transported 1,560 individuals from Stepanakert to Goris in Syunik Province on 28 September.
 Armenia also sent 23 ambulances to Artsakh accompanied by specialists and the Red Cross, which returned transporting 23 severely injured people from Artsakh to Armenia.

 In Armenia, the theatre in the city of Goris was converted into a base for the Red Cross to accommodate refugees.
 A secondary hub was later opened in Vayk.

 Status of remaining residents

 Of the couple of dozen residents who stayed behind, the majority are believed to be elderly or disabled.
 Azerbaijan has confiscated their passports and monitors their communications.
+On 23 January 2026, 11 of the last Armenians remaining in Nagorno-Karabakh were transferred to Armenia, with Armenian officials saying they had formally requested relocation, while relatives claimed they were not informed of their destination and feared for their lives during the journey.
+Tigran Petrosyan, an activist originally from Nagorno-Karabakh, described this as "the final act of ethnic cleansing."

 Genocide and ethnic cleansing accusations

 Various political analysts, along with residents of Nagorno-Karabakh, accused Azerbaijan of committing ethnic cleansing.
+(Note: Attributed to these sources:)

+Multiple scholars, (Note: Attributed to these sources:) journalists, (Note: Attributed to these sources:) legal experts, (Note: Attributed to these sources:) former UN experts, (Note: Attributed to these sources:) governments, (Note: Attributed to these sources:) and international organizations (Note: Attributed to these sources:) – including those specializing in human rights (Note: Attributed to these sources:) and genocide prevention (Note: Attributed to these sources:) – state that Azerbaijan implemented policies aimed at erasing Armenian populations and heritage in Nagorno-Karabakh.
+These actions meet international definitions of ethnic cleansing (Note: Attributed to these sources:) or genocide.
+(Note: Attributed to these sources:)